Braid: Weaving Symbolic and Neural Knowledge into Coherent Logical Explanations: Braid

 \subsection{Distributed Proof Graph Builder}

-Braid-BC uses a task-based framework where a central “Master” task builds the entire proof graph for the input goal by communicating with a set of “Worker” tasks, each of which use provers to perform local graph-based reasoning (see Figure \ref{fig:arch} for the architecture diagram).
+Braid uses a task-based framework where a central “Master” task builds the entire proof graph for the input goal by communicating with a set of “Worker” tasks, each of which use \texttt{Provers} to perform local graph-based reasoning (see Figure \ref{fig:arch} for the architecture diagram).

-The master algorithm is described in Figure \ref{fig:master}.
-As such, it is a generic, parallelized, graph building approach that continuously modifies a central graph (in this case, a Braid graph) based on asynchronous updates coming in from (remote) workers.
+The master algorithm is a generic, parallelized, graph building approach that continuously modifies a central Braid graph based on asynchronous updates coming in from (remote) workers.

-Nodes in the Braid graph are either goal nodes or support nodes.
+Nodes in the Braid graph are either Goal nodes or Support nodes.
 Each node is associated with a collection of Unification-Results that represent bindings flowing into the node via its child edges.
 Crucially, atomic goal nodes are reused across the graph (i.e. there is only one node per atomic goal proposition in the entire graph) which allows us to reuse solutions found earlier for the same goal proposition (caching).

-Goal nodes also have a State, which can have one of three values: \texttt{Success, Failure and Unknown}.
-Also, each support node is associated with a Prover which specifies the logic for handling new binding updates coming into that nodes.
-Finally, since adjoining nodes may have propositions involving different variables, edges containing nodes are associated with variable-variable mappings.
+Goal nodes have a State, which is one of three values: \texttt{Success, Failure and Unknown}.
+A special kind of support node is a \texttt{Fact-Support} node, which are graph leafs, and correspond to facts that unify with atomic goals.

-The key functions of the master algorithm are merging local graph changes into the central master graph (Function: \texttt{mergeUpdate}) and determining the next goal to focus on and expand as part of the reasoning process (Function: \texttt{getNextSubGoal})